About the Ontario Hospital Association

 select secondary care services to their communities, such as community lab

-services, seniors, housing, assisted living, mental health and addictions
+services, seniors, housing, assisted living, and mental health and addictions

 5 Mental Health and Addiction Hospitals